 This process also ties into self-motivation, which is pretty much a deal breaker when it comes to working from home.
 With no one else looking over your shoulder, it’s truly up to you to stay on task and stay motivated throughout the day.
 By sticking to a regular “work-schedule” and maintaining all the same project management and organization skills you picked up at the office, you’ll be better equipped to take on a day’s work from your homestead.

-If you’re also looking to create an at-home workspace in a room that serves multiple functions, opt for a desk that adds to the overall style of the room while still being functional.
+If you’re also looking to create a home office in a room that serves multiple functions, opt for a desk that adds to the overall style of the room while still being functional.
 Think minimalist both in the size of your desk and what you include on it.
 No one wants a giant eye-sore in the middle of their living room that’s cluttered with papers.
 Joybird’s Jasper Desk is a perfect example of a sleek modern desk that exudes sophistication, while still having just the right amount of surface space and storage.

 If setting up a workstation in a space that gets a lot of foot-traffic during off-times, consider using a desk that can double as an entry table.
 Both the Dorsey and Wyatt Desks have this capability with their sleek frames, elegant angles, and compact drawers.